TimochiL/llm_benchmark/README.md

 ## Features

-This benchmark evaluates the effect of KV Cache Quantization on safety measures against offensive and jailbreak prompts.
+This benchmark evaluates the effect of KV cache quantization on LLM response safety using sample questions distributed among 13 forbidden scenarios.

 > [!NOTE]
 > Currently, only the Meta Llama-2 7B Chat model is implemented in the benchmark with HQQ backend.
-> Implementation of other models, model families, and backends are coming soon.
+> This benchmark serves as a proof-of-concept.
+Other models, model families, and backends are considerations for future work.

 ## Resources